Zamiell/stardew-valley/Min-Max_Guide.md

 * When a player falls asleep at midnight or earlier, they will regenerate 100% of their energy.
 When a player falls asleep after 12 AM, they will regenerate a variable percentage of energy depending on how late it was.
 For example, at 1 AM, they will regenerate 75% of their energy, and at 2 AM, they will regenerate 50% of their energy.
 * Thus, we can combine the above three mechanics to stay up to 2 AM on almost every single day with no consequences.

+### General Fishing Strategy

+* Create and place a Chest next to where you will be fishing.
+* If you are expecting a fishing skill level up at the end of the day, then always go down to 0 energy / exhaustion **before** eating any food.
+(This saves extra energy points.)
+* Prioritize eating Green Algae (1.15 ratio), then Joja Cola (1.92 ratio), then Chub (2.00 ratio).
+* Prioritize capturing treasure chests over perfect fish.
+(The rewards can be extremely good.)
+* Make sure that you have at least 5 inventory slots open at all times by moving fish from your inventory into the chest.
+(This is because you can catch 1 new fish + get up to 4 items from a Treasure Chest.)

+### General Mines Strategy

+* Create and place a Chest to the right of the elevator on the 0th floor.
+* Create and place 5 Furnaces to the left of the elevator on the 0th floor.
+* Every time you get to an elevator, return to the 0th floor and empty your inventory.
+Also, keep the Furnaces smelting Iron Bars + Refined Quartz + Gold Bars.
+* Scour the entire floor before mining any rocks to see if a staircase has already spawned.
+* Mine all gems and ores on the way + pick up forageables.
+* If the level is small and there are not many enemies, kill them all first.
+This will increase your chance of spawning a staircase from a rock by 4%.
+* If the level is large and there are a lots of enemies, avoid all the enemies (if possible) and only mine rocks.

 ### Weather Modifications

 * The best fishing spot for non-rainy days is the mountain lake.